RubixML/ML/docs/cross-validation/metrics/informedness.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Metrics/Informedness.php">[source]</a></span>

 # Informedness
-Informedness is a measure of the probability that an estimator will make an informed decision.
+Informedness a multiclass generalization of Youden's J Statistic and can be interpreted as the probability that an estimator will make an informed prediction.
 Its value ranges from -1 through 1 and has a value of 0 when the test yields no useful information.

 **Estimator Compatibility:** Classifier, Anomaly Detector